farblos/wpg2dk/README.md

 Cons:

-- The migration process is quite technical and currently geared to those that are not afraid of doing things on that thing called "command line".
+- The whole process is quite technical and currently geared to those who are not afraid of that beast called "command line".

 ## Overview